Foul Smelling

 Make dietary changes:

-Making dietary changes can help prevent foul smelling stools.
+Dietary changes can help prevent foul-smelling stools.
 For example, avoid drinking raw or unpasteurized milk.
-If you have a condition that affects how you absorb food or how your body responds to eating certain foods, your doctor can create a diet that is right for you.
-Following this diet plan can help reduce symptoms such as:
+If you have a condition that affects how you absorb food or how your body responds to certain foods, your doctor can create the right diet for you.

 For inflammatory bowel disease (IBD), you can follow a diet low in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs).